-These are also possible (Message to My Girl, Isolation), in case you really like me and want me to stay for another, or perhaps sing during a jam in the green room.
+These are also possible (Isolation, Private Universe), in case you really like me and want me to stay for another, or perhaps sing during a jam in the green room.
 I can also sing Songbird (G), Spooky* (Am, ala Dusty Springfield) Will You Still Love Me Tomorrow (C); whatever fits the mood!
 I’ll be singing harmonies from the audience anyway:

 To those of you wondering about this post, I’m a shameless Crowded House “Crowdie,” and Fangradio FangHive Seymour Finn Cousin.
 The only band I’m willing to admit to being a groupie for or even devote far too much time to being one for.
 But Neil and my FangHive Frenz have helped me through this crazy pandemic and I love them so much for that!

 I wrote to Neil to see if he’d let me sit in with the band.